 Sanda is an Associate Professor at Wageningen University and Principal Investigator at the Amsterdam Institute for Advanced Metropolitan Solutions (AMS).
 She studied landscape architecture at the Leibniz University Hannover and Housing and Urbanism at the Architectural Association School in London.
 Subsequently, she worked as a designer at landscape architecture and architecture offices in the Netherlands and Germany and was a part-time lecturer at the Anhalt University of Applied Sciences in Germany.
 Since 2004 she has been tenured at Wageningen University and specialized in the relationship between research and design and climate-oriented urban design.
 Within her research, she integrates urban climate science with urban planning and design practice.
 She publishes widely in refereed academic journals and her book on urban climate adaptation "Weather in the city" (nai010 publishers) is acclaimed internationally.
 Through her research projects (e.g. Climate Proof Cities, Climadaptool, Realcool) she contributes to improving the knowledge basis of climate-responsive urban design.
 Her distinctive expertise on the interface of urban climate science, urban design and research through design makes her a frequently invited guest to give keynote talks, guest lectures and master classes in many countries and to act as an advisor for municipalities and companies.

 Ivana is a researcher and a project coordinator at the Landscape Architecture and Spatial Planning department of Wageningen University.
 By profession, she is an architect and urban planner specialised in Urban Environment and Climate Change from the Erasmus University in Rotterdam.
 Since 2011 she worked internationally in fields of architecture, urban planning and urban policy while her research focuses on urban morphology, smart cities as well as sustainability and climate change challenges in urban settings.
-At Wageningen University, Ivana is managing the SOLOCLIM project and pursuing a postgraduate doctoral degree.
+At Wageningen University, Ivana is managing SOLOCLIM - the EU Research and Innovation programme Horizon 2020 project, and pursuing a postgraduate doctoral degree.

 Marialena is Professor of Sustainable Architecture and Deputy Head of School at the Kent School of Architecture & Planning, University of Kent.
 She has extensive experience in managing large collaborative research projects on sustainability, urban microclimate, energy in the urban environment and environmental quality across different operational contexts.
 Her work on outdoor comfort has received awards from diverse bodies (RIBA, International Society of Biometeorology) and best paper prizes, and has influenced the understanding of the topic across the world.
 She is on the Steering Committee of the CIBSE Guide A on Environmental Design, and is Principal Investigator of the EPSRC-funded project ‘Urban Albedo Computation in high latitude locations: An experimental approach’.